francevarotz98/francevarotz98.github.io/_drafts/Divergent_draft.md

 The naive way is by sending all the packets with the same rate and of the same size, so that each network connection appears equal to all the others.
 But this idea, of course, introduce too much overhead.
 So we must think in a more functional and effective mechanism.

-There are several ways, but let's see some of the features Divergent implements.
+There are several ways, but let's see the features that characterize Divergent (and are present in some works).

 The first method is to *delay packets*, so that the time feature, exploited by the adversarial model, is messed up.

 Then, make packets (or burst of packets) as equal as possible in size, keeping in mind the efficiency of the communication.

+Also, randomness is a crucial aspect in our defence.

 Finally, injecting dummy packets in order to change the traffic flow strictly bound to a web resource.